kubeflow/manifests/docs/release/handbook.md

 **Responsibilities:**
 * Providing updates to the mailing list with the progress of the release
-* Coordinating directly with the WG leads about dates and deliverables
+* Coordinating directly with the WG liaisons and leads about dates and deliverables
 * Coordinating with the Release Team Members for the progress of the release
-* Ensuring the necessary github branches and tags are cut for the different phases of the release
+* Ensuring the WG leads have cut the necessary github branches and tags for the different phases of the release
 * Driving the Release Team meetings
 * All the responsibilities of a Release Team Member